malmriv/malmriv.github.io/_pages/about.md

   - /aboutme/
   - /about.html
 ---
 Hello!
 My name is Manuel, and I am based in Granada, Spain.
-I work in integration, the discipline of building the middleware that allows different systems to communicate with each other.
+I work in integration, building the middleware that lets different systems talk to each other.
 My CV is available [here](https://malmriv.github.io/cv/).

 My background is in physics.
-I started out studying chemistry before switching degrees, having decided that physics was a better fit for me.
-Physics required a fair amount of programming, which suited my interests well; computational methods and simulation were among the areas I enjoyed most.
+I started out in chemistry before switching, having decided physics was a better fit.
+Back in the pre-LLM days, programming was still something you could spend long hours wrestling with, and the intersection of physics and computing felt genuinely exciting: running simulations, cleaning up raw data from the lab, finding a decent fit, figuring out how to plot the thing so it actually said something.
+That was the part of physics I enjoyed most.

-Outside of work, I read a lot, mostly European literature and anything related to Slavic history/culture/politics.
-I also tend to watch a lot of movies; my taste tends towards the contemplative and slow-paced, though I will watch pretty much anything.
-I enjoy cooking, with a focus on vegan food and baking (when time allows).
-I also have a growing interest in coffee and espresso preparation.
+Outside of work, I read a lot, mostly around Slavic history, culture and politics.
+Movies are another constant; my taste leans towards the slow and contemplative, but honestly I'll watch anything.
+Cooking is mostly vegan in my kitchen, with some baking when time allows.
+Coffee has become a serious hobby — one that conveniently aligns with the other hobby of drinking large amounts of it.

-In the [Blog](https://malmriv.github.io/year-archive/) section you will find technical notes and writeups, mostly related to software and integration.
+I'm an active member of the Wikimedia community, though not as much as I'd like.
+I contribute edits, photographs, corrections and translations whenever I can.
+My most-read contribution so far has been translating and expanding the Spanish article on the [Gombe Chimpanzee War](https://es.wikipedia.org/wiki/Guerra_de_los_chimpancés_de_Gombe).

+On my [blog](https://blog.almag.ro/year-archive/) I mostly write about software and integration, with the occasional detour into whatever else has caught my attention.

 For any inquiries, feel free to reach me [via email](mailto:malmriv@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/malmriv/).